-- How can we compute the closure of an attribute set using only the support values? - Output the closure system such that we need to compute as few closures as possible? - Output the second se
+- How can we compute the closure of an attribute set using only the support values? - Output the closure system such that we need to compute as few closures as possible? - Observe the second s

 A B F A B F